 Recipient agrees to submit a photograph of their installed controller within 30 days of receipt and agrees to allow the City to verify the installation of the controller.

 After submitting an application you will be notified via e-mail of its status along with further instruction after it has been reviewed by City Staff.
+Please note that this process may take a few days, and that applications are processed in the order they are received.

 Before installation, you or a qualified professional should assess the condition of your irrigation system and fix any problems.